 |Selenium||21.9 mcg||41.4 mcg|

 Both fish contain a wide variety of similar nutrients.
-Alaska Pollock contains more of some while Atlantic pollock contains more of others.
-Therefore, is Alaska Pollock healthier than Atlantic?
+One Pollock contains more of some while the other pollock contains more of others.
+Therefore, let’s examine which one is healthier.

 Atlantic Pollock is healthier than Alaska Pollock due to its great number of heart healthy omega-3 fatty acids, protein, minerals and B vitamins.
-Atlantic Pollock provides a higher percentage of B12, thiamin, riboflavin, B5, niacin, iron, potassium, magnesium, phosphorus, calcium, zinc and selenium.
+They provide a higher percentage of B12, thiamin, riboflavin, B5, niacin, iron, potassium, magnesium, phosphorus, calcium, zinc and selenium.

 Alaska Pollock also contains all the same vitamins and minerals, although fewer amounts, making it healthy too.
-Alaska Pollock contains less calories, cholesterol and fat.
+It contains less calories, cholesterol and fat.
 It provides more B6 and the same folate.

-Let’s examine why these nutrients make both fish a healthy alternative for your meals.
+Let’s examine why the vitamin, mineral and amino acid makes both fish a healthy alternative for your meals.

 Omega-3 Fatty Acids